Covering Codes, List-Decodable Codes and Strong Singleton-Like Bounds in the Sum-Rank Metric: Abstract

 \section{Abstract}

-Codes in the sum-rank metric have received many attentions in recent years, since they have wide applications in multishot network coding, space-time coding and distributed storage.
-Fundamental bounds, some explicit or probabilistic constructions of sum-rank codes and decoding algorithms have been developed in previous papers.
+Codes in the sum-rank metric have received many attentions in recent years, since they have wide applications in the multishot network coding, the space-time coding and the distributed storage.
+Fundamental bounds, some explicit or probabilistic constructions of sum-rank codes and their decoding algorithms have been developed in previous papers.
 In this paper, we construct covering codes in the sum-rank metric from covering codes in the Hamming metric.
 Then some upper bounds on sizes of covering codes in the sum-rank metric are presented.
 Block length functions of covering codes in the sum-rank metric are also introduced and studied.
-As an application of our upper bounds on covering codes in the sum-rank metric and block length functions, several strong Singleton-like bounds on sum-rank codes are proposed and proved.
-These strong Singleton-like bounds are much stronger than the Singleton-like bound for sum-rank codes, when block lengths are larger and minimum sum-rank distances are small.
+As applications of our upper bounds on covering codes in the sum-rank metric and block length functions, several strong Singleton-like bounds on sum-rank codes are proposed and proved.
+These strong Singleton-like bounds are much stronger than the Singleton-like bound for sum-rank codes, when block lengths are larger.
 An upper bound on sizes of list-decodable codes in the sum-rank metric is also given, which leads to an asymptotic bound on list-decodability of sum-rank codes.
-We also give upper bounds on block lengths of general MSRD codes. \\
+We also give upper bounds on block lengths of general binary MSRD codes. \\

 {\bf Index terms:} Sum-rank codes, MSRD codes, Covering codes in the sum-rank metric, Block length functions, Strong Singleton-like bounds, List-decodable codes in the sum-rank metric.